 difference in a time when it’s needed most.

-having a huge impact on the mental health and wellbeing of UK children, and for those
+huge impact on the mental health and wellbeing of UK children, and for those

 who were already facing disadvantages, life has become incredibly difficult.